simbli/seacharts/README.md

 ```
 Note that the `new_data` argument may be omitted or set to `False` if the
 desired regional feature data has already been unpacked and processed into
 shapefiles in a previous call.
-Available features may be identified by the
+Available map features may be identified by the
-`enc.supported_features` attribute.
+`enc.supported_environment` attribute.
 Additionally, the `origin` and
 `window_size` arguments here may be different from the one used to extract
 the external ENC data, allowing for loading of more specific (smaller) areas
 of interest into memory during runtime.